openharmony/security/README_en.md

 ## Disclosing Security Vulnerabilities

-For details about the disclosed security vulnerabilities in the OpenHarmony community, see [Security Bulletins] (/en/security-process/security-disclosure.md).
+For details about the disclosed security vulnerabilities in the OpenHarmony community, see [Security Bulletins](/en/security-process/security-disclosure.md).

 ## Community Discussion and Support